 Children entering Year 3 of primary school will be eligible to receive Holy Communion for the first time next summer.
 It is the duty, and privilege, of parents to prepare their child for this important step, with the support of the Parish.
 To this end, there are regular sessions for the childrentogether with their parents/carers, each month.
 In order to undertake this programme, it is important that you are prepared to make the following commitments:

-· You must attend the information meeting on Monday, 16thSeptember at 7.30pm,
+· You must attend the information meeting on :TBC,

 · Attend all of the sessions together with your child